SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (b) Containers used to convey or store fish shall not be nested while they contain fish or otherwise handled during processing or storage in a manner conducive to direct or indirect contamination of their contents.

-(c) Cleaning and sanitizing of utensils and portable equipment should be conducted in an area set aside for these purposes and shall be carried out in such a manner as to prevent contamination of the fish or fish products.
+(c) Cleaning and sanitizing of utensils and portable equipment shall be conducted in an area set aside for these purposes and shall be carried out in such a manner as to prevent contamination of fish or fish products.

 02 NCAC 09C .0506 EQUIPMENT AND PROCEDURES